-Valentina Bambini is Associate Professor of Linguistics at the Institute for Advanced Study (IUSS) of Pavia, staff member of the IUSS Center for Neurocognition, Epistemology and theoretical Syntax (NEtS), vice-coordinator of the joint IUSS-San Raffaele University PhD Program in Cognitive Neuroscience and Philosophy of Mind.
+Valentina Bambini is Associate Professor of Linguistics at the University School for Advanced Studies (IUSS) of Pavia, Staff Member of the IUSS Lab for Neurolinguistics, Computational Linguistics, and Theoretical Syntax (NETS), and Coordinator of the joint IUSS-San Raffaele University PhD Program in Cognitive Neuroscience and Philosophy of Mind.

 She received her undergraduate training in Linguistics at Scuola Normale Superiore and University of Pisa.
 She earned her PhD in Linguistics at Scuola Normale Superiore (2007), with a dissertation investigating the neural basis of metaphor comprehension.
 She worked as postdoctoral fellow (2008-2010) and junior researcher (2010-2011) at the Laboratory of Linguistics of the Scuola Normale Superiore, and then as senior researcher at IUSS, Pavia (2012-2014).

 She taught pragmatics and neurolinguistics as Adjunct or Visiting Professor at San Raffaele University in Milan, University of Pisa, University of Verona, University of Zurich, University of Trondheim, XPRAG.de Summer School in Berlin, and Scuola Normale Superiore in Pisa.

 Her main research interests lie in neurolinguistics and in the emerging fields of neuropragmatics and

 experimental pragmatics, focusing on the cognitive and neural underpinnings of communicative abilities, both in healthy and pathological conditions.

 She co-coordinated two projects promoted by the EURO-XPRAG network on the elaboration of figurative

 She was awarded a grant from Regione Toscana (2010-2013) to develop new tools for the assessment of